linode/docs/docs/guides/development/nodejs/install-nodejs-on-ubuntu-22-04/index.md

   name: Linode Community
   email: docs@linode.com
 description: 'You need to know how to install Node.JS on Ubuntu 22.04 Linux if you work on a cloud server with cloud apps.
 This tutorial gets you started? ✓ Click here!'
-og_description: 'You need to know how to install Node.JS on Ubuntu 22.04 Linux if you work on a cloud server with cloud apps.
-This tutorial gets you started? ✓ Click here!'
 keywords: ['Install Node.JS on Ubuntu 22.04','Node.JS','Node.JS Ubuntu 22.04','Ubuntu 22.04 Node.JS','Install Node.JS Linux']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2023-02-24
 modified_by:
   name: Linode
+title: "How to Install Node.JS on Ubuntu 22.04"
-title: "Installing Node.JS on Ubuntu 22.04"
+meta_title: "Installing Node.JS on Ubuntu 22.04"
 contributor:
   name: John Mueller
 external_resources: